kirlf/CSP/FEC/Soft decision Convolutional codes.md

 This code is developed by example of description of [**convenc**](https://de.mathworks.com/help/comm/ref/convenc.html) MatLab function.
 Corrections is done for **MatLab 2014a**.

-The main structural boxes for the simulation:
+The main structural blocks for the simulation:
 1) Message sourse;
 2) M-QAM modulator (*M* is ajustible);
 3) Convolutional encoder;